ImTiaan/website/imtiaan-web/content/posts/fintraos-part-1-operating-system.md

 The history of computing offers a clear parallel.
 In the 1980s, software development was constrained by hardware fragmentation.
 To write a word processor, a developer had to write assembly code to communicate with specific printer drivers, keyboard controllers, and graphics cards.

 The revolution came with the Operating System (OS).
-Windows and macOS abstracted the "messy hardware"—the voltage regulation, the memory addresses, the device interrupts—so that developers could focus entirely on the *software*.
+Windows and macOS abstracted the "messy hardware" - the voltage regulation, the memory addresses, the device interrupts - so that developers could focus entirely on the *software*.

 FintraOS applies this exact architectural philosophy to the financial sector.